Vovchara777/Vovchara777/README.md

 ---
 ### About me:
-I am 31 years old, I work as a CNC operator.<br>
+I work as a CNC operator.<br>
-I decided to change my life and work as a Front-end developer.<br>
+I decided to change my life and work as a Frontend developer.<br>
 I am constantly learning and discovering new things.<br>
 Very lazy - I do it so as not to redo it.